WeiHe999/achievement/ReadMe.md

 # Experiment v20220202

+## Description:
+* No change from master branch
+* Retrain the model using year-month 202110

 ## Training
-* Description:
-1. no change from master branch
-1. retrain the model using year-month 202110

-* Training:
-Step function input:
+* Step function input:
 ```
 {
   "job_key": "Train20220202",